 I also recommend a water-soluble topper for this project.
-This light film layer will also support the stitches better and keep them from sinking into the beanie ribbing!
+This light film layer supports the stitches better and keeps them from sinking into the beanie ribbing!

 Beanie Embroidery Ideas and Design Considerations

 Because embroidering on a ribbed beanie can be difficult, it’s important to pick a design that’s going to work with you and not against you!

 Fun things to add to beanies are your company’s logo, a person’s initial, name, or monogram, an applique, a fun phrase, or even a holiday-themed design.
 I used fluffy fabric in the picture above and did a heart applique.

-Designs that have less square-shaped features to them are more forgiving.
-If you embroider a rectangular logo on your beanie, for instance, and you’re a few mm off in placement, it will be so obvious that the sides don’t run parallel to the ribbing or the top cuff of the beanie.
-Choosing a less angular design with more complexity to the edges can better camouflage errors in design placement.
+Designs that have less square-shaped features are more forgiving.
+If you embroider a rectangular logo on your beanie, for instance, and you’re a few mm off in placement, it will be obvious that the sides don’t run parallel to the ribbing or the top cuff of the beanie.
+Choosing a less angular design with more complexity to the edges better camouflages errors in design placement.

 And, if your design keeps sinking into the ribbing of the beanie even when you’re using water-soluble topping, try adding a knockdown stitch underneath your design.
-Digitize it to be only a few millimeters bigger than your design, and stitch in the closest matching thread color for your beanie.
-I still use a topper when adding a knockdown stitch, but you can usually eliminate the topping with this method!
+Digitize it to be only a few millimeters bigger than your design, and stitch in the closest matching thread color to your beanie.

 How to Embroider a Beanie